lifecinemas/misopack1_beta/README.md

 CURRENT ISSUE(S):
+* `cavernish` course is pretty dark; more particuarly toward the end.
+I increased the intensity on the light entities on the course, so I'm not sure how it will look.
+Will have to keep an eye on this.
 * The new doors are not as bright as the other ones for some weird reason.
 They are also super tiny now.
 * The automatic sliding doors on ctf_imperial look pretty ugly, and they also make no noise as well.